andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 Well done, you learnt a lot over the last 5 topics and you should be proud of your achievement; it was a lot to take in.

-From here you should be confortable to begin submitting real jobs to the HPC (in your real account, not the training one).
+From here you should be comfortable to begin submitting real jobs to the HPC (in your real account, not the training one).

-You will no-doubt forget a lot of what you learnt here so I encourage you to save a link to this Workshop for later reference.
+You will no-doubt forget a lot of what you learnt here so I encourage you to save a link to this workshop for later reference.

-Thank you for your attendance, please don't forget to complete the VLSCI training survey and give it back to the Workshop facilitators.
+Thank you for your attendance, please don't forget to complete the training survey and give it back to the workshop facilitators.